SoTrinh/recipe/README.md

 7. Dried red chillies
 Other ingredients that you may need to customize your dish: challot, tumeric

+Here is an image of the finished dish
 <img src="recipe.jpg" alt="Korean Spicy Garlic Fried Chicken">

 ### References